visit-dav/visit/docs/SphynxDocs/Animation/Scripting.rst

 interface, see the *VisIt Python Interface* manual.
-After using the *RestoreSession* function to set VisIt situated with all of the right plots, you can proceed with more advanced Python scripting to alter the view or move slice planes, etc. Once you've completed your Python script in a text editor, you can pasted it into the **Command Window** to test it or you can pass it along to VisIt's command line movie tools to make a movie.
+After using the *RestoreSession* function to set VisIt situated with all of the right plots, you can proceed with more advanced Python scripting to alter the view or move slice planes, etc. Once you have completed your Python script in a text editor, you can pasted it into the **Command Window** to test it or you can pass it along to VisIt's command line movie tools to make a movie.